 A sweeping turn to the right with a pool at the bottom and cliffs to the left.
 The name "Blue Hole" actually refers to the pool at the bottom, but has to some extent migrated to the rapid that leads into it.
 The river access at the "Blue Hole" pool is the last road access to the river (on river right) for a short take-out.

 Named after the town of "Warnick" that was once on the river right side at this rapid.
-The traditional line is to start at center work to the left, passing just to the right of a rock that appears to block the channel.
+There is a little boogie water before you get to it.
+The traditional line is to start at center, then work to the left, passing just to the right of a rock that appears to block the channel.
 The river right side of this rapid has been opening up in recent years and there is a line down river right, as well, with a rocky turn back to the center at the bottom.

 The most difficult rapid is "Robin's Nest" which occurs near the bottom of a river right channel formed at the split of an island.
 Avoid the near riverwide hole center and center right.
 Run this river left or look for a tongue just to the right of a rock at the center left.
 (There is a far right side eddy hopping line for those that like to be challenged, but this line involves clipping the right side of the upstream hole in one of the hops.
 On this right side line, if you don't make the move with enough power, or if you lean back, you're in for a surprise.)